microsoftarchive/KinectCommonBridge/README.md

 The Hardware and Software below are required to build the library:

 - A **Kinect for Windows V2 sensor**:
 	A Kinect for Windows V2 Sensor is required to capture sound and images that will be used by the Kinect Common Bridge 2.0 on top of the Kinect for Windows SDK.
-You can find info about the Kinect For Windows sensor on [http://www.microsoft.com/en-us/kinectforwindows/Purchase/developer-sku.aspx](http://www.microsoft.com/en-us/kinectforwindows/Purchase/developer-sku.aspx)
+You can either [order it online](http://www.microsoft.com/en-us/kinectforwindows/) or purchase it at a Microsoft Store.

 - **Visual Studio**:
-	The library builds with Visual Studio versions 2012 Express and above.
+	The library builds with [Visual Studio](http://www.visualstudio.com/) versions 2012 Express and above.

 - **Kinect for Windows SDK**:
-	In order to build this library, you first need to download the Kinect for Windows SDK V2 (download link coming soon).
+	In order to build this library, you first need to download the SDK from the [Kinect for Windows Developer site](http://www.microsoft.com/en-us/kinectforwindows/develop/).

 ## Troubleshooting